Aadya2905/aadyasharma.in/content/posts/how-far-love-has-carried-me-two-months-of-framing-luna.md

 People came up to me, complimented my work, and resonated with it.
 And now, I feel like I’m thriving.
 I’m living a dream I never dared to speak aloud.

-He would be proud of me.The confidence I carry today – it’s because of him.
+He would be proud of me.
+The confidence I carry today – it’s because of him.
 He taught me never to give up.
 And I didn’t.

 One of the most beautiful moments was when I invited my mum, my brother, and my aunt to my stall at Depot 48, and my aunt showed up with her mother, her best friend, and her best friend’s daughter.
 I could’ve cried.
 I probably did a little on the inside.

 My family, including my grandmother, was there.
 At a Pride event.
 At my stall.

-My friends and family were there to support me.
+My friends and family were  there to support me; my people were there.

-My friends were there.

-My family was there.

-My people were there.

 In that moment, it felt like my life had come full circle.
 In the softest, most beautiful way.

 15-year-old me wouldn’t have dared to dream of this.